Why Come to Des Moines?

 For Jews, Des Moines also has a lot to offer.
 We have vibrant Reform, Conservative, and Orthodox congregations with a substantial population of 20s and 30s, particularly at Temple B’nai Jeshurun (see our RUACH Group), the Reform congregation, where outreach to young adults and interfaith families is of prime importance.
 We pride ourselves on making you feel welcome.
 The Jewish community just constructed a beautiful new community center and our Jewish Federation is wonderful.

-You’re right though, if you want to live in a hovel, walk to the subway and ride or sit in traffic for an hour to get to your social life, you’re not going to like living here.
+You’re right though, if you want to live in a tiny apartment, walk to the subway and ride or sit in traffic for an hour to get to your social life, you’re not going to like living here.
 Here your life is only a few minutes away.
 Play there, Live Here.
 Come to Des Moines.

 -Rabbi David Jay Kaufman